ONLY open to fully vaccinated volunteers for now, though the situation is rapidly changing

 The Glory of Ghana

 Volunteers will work with a locally organized group but with projects in numerous surrounding villages.
-Projects are in one of two areas: the first is supporting rural communities through a variety of objectives and second are activities related to global education and intercultural learning.
+Projects are focused on the support of rural communities through a variety of objectives chosen by the local community.
 With larger groups, these projects include the building of school blocks for kindergartners, instruction, or improvement of washrooms and facilities that the children use (often times current conditions are extremely unsanitary.)
-Volunteers might also help with the construction of wells or water systems, which can save lives in the dry season, or build libraries or internet training centers.
-The second project area is helping teach English, raise awareness about & prevention of hepatitis B, HIV/AIDS, reforestation education and prevention of child labor.
+Most of your time will likely be spent on one of the nearby smaller rural communities for whom you will be helping meet the hygiene needs as part of our Water Sanitation and Hygiene Project.
 Efforts in Ghana have a great deal of support in the local communities, and volunteers will be cherished and appreciated as they help the people of Ghana, on projects that are important to them, and learn to see and experience their culture in a way that few rarely ever do.

 Projects vary depending on the number of volunteers, which projects were finished (or not) with the prior group, what priorities have changed, weather conditions, which supplies are available, and often the interest and fitness level of the volunteers.
 For these reasons, specific projects are often not fixed until the week prior to your arrival and can even change upon arrival.